jacobdichter/jacobdichter.github.io/_posts/2025-01-08-simple-notifier-amazon-book-wishlist.md

 Use a cloud database like DynamoDB to store wish list data.
 Send notifications to multiple platforms (email, SMS, and push).
 Add a web interface to configure wish list URLs and notification settings.
-Let me know if you’d like a detailed explanation or code for any of these steps!